junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Not at all."
 Dean stifles a laugh, chuckling quietly.

 "Just so you know, no rush up here!
-Take your time honeymooning down there," Sam peeps down from the edge, taunting them.
+Take your time honeymooning down there, Jerk."
+Sam peeps down from the edge, taunting them.

 "Bitch," Dean laughs, passing the half tablet out first, before helping Cas to get out and at last dragging himself up.